-Ashford is a borough rich in heritage, both natural and built.
-With 2,395 listed buildings, 42 scheduled monuments, 43 conservation areas, 6 registered parks and gardens, and 2 Areas of Outstanding Natural Beauty (AONBs), it boasts the most combined heritage assets compared with any other borough in Kent.
+The borough of Ashford has a rich natural and man-made history.
+There are 2,395 listed buildings, 42 scheduled monuments, 43 conservation areas, 6 registered parks and gardens and two Areas of Outstanding Natural Beauty (AONBs).
+As a result, it has more heritage sites than any other borough in Kent.

-With evidence of settlement dating back to the prehistoric times, Ashford’s history spans several millennia.
-First recorded in the Domesday Book in 1086 as having a church, two mills and 21 ‘households’ – large by medieval standards – Ashford was well on its way to becoming the large and diverse borough it is today.
+The town was first recorded in the Domesday Book in 1086.
+Here it was described as having a church, two mills and 21 'households', which was large by medieval standards.
+Even back then, Ashford was on its way to becoming a large and diverse borough.

 Ashford Heritage Strategy

 The Ashford Heritage Strategy (AHS) was created to look after the heritage sties in the borough.
 It also looks to enhance these areas through a positive strategy of conservation and enjoyment for visitors.

 It follows a set of aims to protect heritage assets, increase visibility and sustainably manage and develop the borough's heritage sites.
 The strategy also provides an evidence base for the Local Plan to 2030.